 Angel Quintero is not eligible to vote, but she is deeply involved in this year’s election.
-The 22-year-old Quintero is an undocumented immigrant from Mexico who has twice been granted protection from deportation under the Obama administration’s Deferred Action for Childhood Arrivals (DACA) program.
+Angela is a 22-year-old immigrant from Mexico who has twice been granted protection from deportation under the Obama administration’s Deferred Action for Childhood Arrivals (DACA) program.
 She is the regional coordinator for Riverside County, California for Mi Familia Vota, an organization that promotes voting among Latinos.
 Quintero hopes Congress will pass comprehensive immigration reform that will include a path to citizenship for herself and millions of others.
 Her immediate fear is what will happen to DACA in the next administration.

 Angel’s story is the first, in a series of profiles of young immigrants from across the U.S discussing their perspectives on the 2016 election.